 Page Stream Segmentation (PSS) is the task of automatically separating a stream of scanned document page images into a set of documents.
 In document digitization pipelines, it is common that multi-page digital documents arrive at the Document Management System as an ordered set of digital images without indicating the document boundaries.
-(PSS) consists in breaking pages into either continuity of the same document (SD) or the beginning of a new document (ND) [59].
+(PSS) is breaking the page stream into a set of documents.
+Pages are classified consists in breaking pages into either continuity of the same document (SD) or the beginning of a new document (ND) [59].